 I grew up in the suburbs of Fort Wayne, Indiana.
 It’s a city with about 300,000 people.
 My parents were from the Chicagoland area but chose to move to a smaller city for a better place to work and raise their family.
 They literally gave me every good thing a child could ever want.
 I always had new clothes; tasty home cooked meals and was raised in church.
 On top of all the essentials, my parents chose to live in a neighborhood where the clubhouse had three outdoor swimming pools, indoor racket ball courts and pool tables.
 The neighborhood had it’s own golf course, tennis courts and basketball courts.
-Sidewalks ran for miles safely behind our home so I could ride my bike to my friend’s house, to the basket court, to the pools and then relax in the clubhouse without even crossing one street!
+Sidewalks ran for miles safely behind our home so I could ride my bike to my friend’s house, to the basketball court, to the pools and then relax in the clubhouse without even crossing one street!

 You’d think with all the things my godly parents provided for me, I would’ve been guaranteed to succeed.
 However, there was one thing that they couldn’t provide, my friends.
 Though they tried to keep me away from the troublemakers, I still found a way to become a companion of fools.
 By the time I was in 5th grade, I’d chosen the wrong friends and suffered greatly for the next seven years.
 By 18 years old I’d been kicked out of school 5x, I was a high school drop out, drug dealer, arrested 8x and had served 3 months in juvenile jail.